COMPASSION FIRST

 Residents also receive in-shelter schooling and enrichment classes such as English, music, art, and dance; life-skills program and training; vocational and entrepreneurial support; and spiritual support programs.

-She is at the center of her program, but we are walking alongside and cheering her on all the way!
+Each girl is at the center of her program, but we are walking alongside and cheering her on all the way!

 Q: Could you tell us a recent story of victory from the field, or from the survivors you serve?